lee2sman/decolonize-the-syllabi/README.md

 Expanding our references for classes in New Media Art and Technology

 *Hi!
 Have suggestions?
-Feel free to fork and send a pull request, post an issue, [tweet](https://twitter.com/2sman2sman), or [email](http://leetusman.com/#info).
-This resource should not be considered definitive nor authoritative but instead a starting point and limited document!
+Feel free to [fork](https://github.com/lee2sman/decolonize-the-syllabi) the source and send a pull request, post an [issue](https://github.com/lee2sman/decolonize-the-syllabi/issues/new/choose), [tweet](https://twitter.com/2sman2sman) at me, or [email](http://leetusman.com/#info) via me (details on my website).
+This resource should not be considered definitive nor authoritative but instead a starting point and limited in-progress document!
 Thanks*

 ## UPDATE!
 Please note: There has been [criticism](http://www.criticalethnicstudiesjournal.org/blog/2019/1/21/do-not-decolonize-if-you-are-not-decolonizing-alternate-language-to-navigate-desires-for-progressive-academia-6y5sg) of academia and non-BIPOC for *sloppy attempts to ‘decolonize’ a syllabus or a program without any real structural changes*.
 I want to acknowledge this criticism and note some alternative suggested terms.